-In addition to the typical fixtures shown on the flush and flow fixture charts (Table 3 and Table 4 respectively), the project team may add others, as applicable.
+In addition to the typical fixtures shown on the flush and flow fixture charts (Table 3), the project team may add others, as applicable.

-Table 5 provides an example design case water use calculation.
+Table 4 provides an example design case water use calculation.
 Note that flush fixtures, which include water closets and urinals, differentiate between females and males.
 The calculation should ensure that both the male and female occupants are appropriately represented.
 Zeros may be used when appropriate.

-Where on-site collected graywater or rainwater is used for sewage conveyance, the project team should enter the estimated quantity in the calculation.
-The total annual graywater quantity is subtracted from the total annual design case water usage.
+Where on-site collected graywater or rainwater is used for sewage conveyance, the